hichihara/neutron-specs/liberty/enable-new-agents.rst

 The default value is True because this proposal don't intend to change a traditional behaviour.

-The proposal also changes a behaviour with admin_state_up=False.
-Neutron currently prevents all users include admin creating resources on a agent with admin_state_up=False.
-The proposal changes the behaviour so that admin users can create resources on the agent.
+The proposal also presupposes that enable_services_on_agents_with_admin_state_down is True in Neutron servers.

+The following is maintenance scenario.

+Precondition: Neutron servers run with enable_services_on_agents_with_admin_state_down=True.

+1. Admin prepares a new network node.
+2. Admin adds enable_new_agents=False to l3-agent and dhcp-agent config
+   and starts their agents.
+3. They run with admin_state_up=False.
+4. Admin creates network resources on the agents.
+5. Admin creates VM connected the network resources, then admin confirms the capability.
+6. Admin deletes all resources and update agents to be admin_state_up=True after the test.

 Data Model Impact
 -----------------